 Deeply saddened at the death of a favorite daughter, the local populace built the temple in her memory on the grounds of the Vong Nguyet palace.
 The well is still there to this day and the story is a familiar one to many Vietnamese, echoing down the ages as a story of love and power gone wrong.

-Comparatively small at only 300m², the structure follows the Dinh (“丁”) style of the period, with traditional curling “boat” roofs decorated in the theme of “two dragons in love with the moon”.
+Comparatively small at only 300m², the temple follows the Dinh (“丁”) style of the period, with traditional curling “boat” roofs decorated in the theme of “two dragons in love with the moon”.
 The temple also has a small statue of the Princess in a sitting position, while on either side there are statues of two attendant maids standing on wooden pedestals and dressed in red robes.

 Travel Tips